infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 - An evolutionary perspective dictates that play must serve an important purpose considering the costs it entails in terms of time, energy and risk of injury and predation
 - From a developmental perspective, play allows children to experiment with their behavioural and social repertoire, and to practice their physical and communication skills
 - Play facilitates the development of social competence, emotional capacities and resilience, creativity and problem-solving skills
+According to a paper that studied play in relation to cognition outcomes[^3],
+- Play has been related to the development of both cognition and social competence (Fisher, 1992).
+The findings indicate that the relationship between cognition and play is relatively robust.

+## Play & Child Development
+According to a paper that studied the interplay of play and cognition[^3],
+- Play behaviours do not precisely mirror cognitive or other developmental processes, but play is an impetus for development.
+- Studies describing play and its relationship to development have demonstrated associations with cognition, motor skills, language, sensory processing, socialization, affect, and disposition
+- Children progress through a succession of simple to more complex play stages associated with cognition.
+- The strong correlation between cognition and play parallels other studies of children with developmental disabilities.
+In these studies, children with cognitive delays progressed more slowly than typical peers in their achievement on standardized assessments of cognition; however, the correlation between cognition and play was moderate to high

 ## Play & Child Emotional Expression
 In a paper that discusses the effect of play on child health development[^2], we look at how play forms children's identity